YUGESH-T/Yugesh-T/README.md

 ---

-## Overview
+## 👋 Hello

-I build **production-focused full-stack systems and cross-platform mobile applications** with an emphasis on **real-world constraints, spatial data systems, and clean architecture**.

-Most of my projects are developed under **hackathon timelines or deployment-driven deadlines**, where speed, correctness, and maintainability matter.
-These are **end-to-end systems**, not demos—covering frontend, backend, databases, APIs, maps, and deployment.
+I’m Yugesh — a developer who enjoys building **real-world full-stack systems and cross-platform mobile applications**.

+I work on projects that go beyond UI demos, focusing on **end-to-end development**, clean architecture, and practical problem-solving.
+Most of my work is shaped by **hackathons, deadlines, and deployment-driven requirements**, where clarity and correctness matter.

 ---

 ## Current Focus

-- Advanced **Flutter** mobile development (animations, maps, performance)
-- **Spatial data systems** with interactive map-based visualization
-- Scalable **full-stack architecture**
-- Shipping MVPs and evolving them into reliable products
+- Strengthening **Data Structures and core Computer Science foundations**
+- Applying **Data Science concepts in practical, system-level projects**
+- Building **workflow automations using n8n**
+- Improving problem-solving through consistent coding and analysis
+- Writing cleaner, more scalable, and maintainable code

 ---